GermanBrainRot/Project-Galileo/README.md

 To arrive at dynamics for *coupled* systems, the underlying state space should be a cartesian product of possible states of the different protagonists.

 In the Markov chain community, this is a no-brainer - that's how they do it.
-In unitary evolution though, the pairing of states is done only *after* moving to quantum "probabilities", leading to tensor products which appear mathematically awkward.
+In Quantum Mechanics though, the pairing of states is done only *after* moving to quantum "probabilities" (amplitudes), leading to tensor products which appear mathematically awkward.
 So this may already be ***the*** the notational contribution that appears to be originally due to the later Barandes (cited above) that makes what I am trying to do at all possible.

 Just for the skeptical physicist: We are *not* talking about a Cartesian product of Hilbert spaces, we are talking about a Cartesian product of the underlying *configuration* spaces.
 You *should* be aware that $\bigotimes_{i \in I} L^2(K_i) \cong L^2(\prod_{i_\in I}K_i)$.
 This is not a new insight.
 It's just that no one has seriously explored a construction based on the other side of the equation, that is, starting from cartesian products.